 On 10 July 2019, the Government Equalities Office published a policy paper and consultation, Implementing Opposite-Sex Civil Partnerships: Next Steps.
-This outlines the Government’s plans for extending eligibility and the range of rights and entitlements that should be made available to opposite-sex civil partners.
+This outlined the Government’s plans for extending eligibility and the range of rights and entitlements that should be made available to opposite sex civil partners.

-The consultation, which closes on 20 August 2019, seeks views on proposals to introduce a new right for opposite sex couples to convert from a marriage to a civil partnership for a limited period of time, before this right, and the existing right for same sex couples to convert from a civil partnership to marriage, is brought to an end.
+The consultation, which closed on 20 August 2019, sought views on proposals to introduce a new right for opposite sex couples to convert from a marriage to a civil partnership for a limited period of time, before this right, and the existing right for same sex couples to convert from a civil partnership to marriage, is brought to an end.